-After you and the Doctoral Guidance Committee have met as a group to agree on the five topics to be covered and discussed expectations, you will have approximately 14 weeks to prepare a lecture summary for each of the five topics.
-Each summary should be 3-4 single-spaced pages and should be in the form of an essay or a narrative, and not in outline form or a list of bulleted facts.
-These summaries will describe the major themes to be communicated to the "undergraduate students", place the themes in context within the field, and provide full citations for at least three papers per summary that the "undergraduate students" would be assigned to read to help them understand the material.
-The papers chosen should have had some kind of significant impact to the field, could involve notable controversies, or provide good summaries of particularly important developments in the field that would be especially appropriate for advanced undergraduates to read.
+After you and your Doctoral Guidance Committee have met as a group to agree on the outlined list of the five topics and the corresponding scientific papers for each of the five topics, and discussed expectations, you will have approximately 12 weeks to prepare a lecture summary for each of the five topics.
+Each summary should be at least 3 but no more than 4 single-spaced pages (with one-inch margins all around and Arial 12-font) and should be in the form of an essay or a narrative, and not in outline form or a list of bulleted facts.
+Each summary will describe the major themes to be communicated to the "undergraduate students", place the themes in context within the field, and provide full citations for at least three papers per summary that the "undergraduate students" would be assigned to read to help them understand the material.
+Full citations for those three papers per topic should be placed on a separate page at the end of each summary; citations are not included in the 3-page minimum or 4-page maximum of each summary.
+The papers chosen should be primary or review articles that have had some kind of significant impact to the field, could involve notable controversies, or provide good summaries of particularly important developments in the field that would be especially appropriate for advanced undergraduates to read.
 Each lecture summary should briefly indicate the importance of the assigned papers to the field.
 Papers that are assigned to one topic cannot also be assigned to another topic, so you must identify at least 15 different scientific papers for the five topics.

 For each of the five topics, you must identify a member of your Doctoral Guidance Committee who is willing to offer guidance for that particular topic.
 Each Doctoral Guidance Committee member will provide guidance for 1-2 topics.
 You should feel free to meet with your Doctoral Guidance Committee members while preparing your lecture summaries, to discuss any challenges you are having with the literatures on the chosen topics and to help ensure your writing has the appropriate information and level of detail.
-Furthermore, the Doctoral Guidance Committee members must approve the three scientific papers assigned for your "undergraduate students" on the topics they are providing guidance on.
+However, committee members cannot provide you with explicit feedback on any draft material or the anticipated final version before they are submitted to the entire committee.
+If such meetings with individual Doctoral Guidance